Friday, April 12, 2024

 “Let’s live a little,” he’d said.
 Meredith endured it with good humour, far better than I. Even at our most undignified, she was a paragon of grace and taste, which made the gift of the vase (or jar, for it did have a lid) that much more perplexing.

-It was a clear, glass receptacle adorned by the unsure hand of a fledgling painter, Gwyneth Lucille Reed of the West End Community Art Collective.
+It was a clear glass receptacle adorned by the unsure hand of a fledgling painter, Gwyneth Lucille Reed of the West End Community Art Collective.
 This according to the sticker (yes, the sticker) on the base.
 Gwyn’s feeble artistry, although passable to the untrained eye, was but a middling effort.
 The vessel’s pedestal, unpolished and speckled with impurities, was enough to elicit a collective strangled breath from the finest glass blowers of Venice.
 The garden scene depicted on the body was horticulturally absurd.
 Lenten roses, Japanese anemones, and the honey-scented bottle-brushes of fothergilla in full vigour, all at the same time.
 I could forgive the confluence of flowering.
 After all, one must have room in life for whimsy.
 The colour pallet, though, was indefensible: foliage in shades of algae, pond scum and seaweed.
 I was nauseated just looking at it.
 The lid was reminiscent in shape, if not pattern, of a woollen tam laid flat.
 It was edged with a wavy, child-like streak of a brilliant, heavenly blue (the hue its one redeeming feature), but oblivious to the sage advice that blue and green shall never be seen.
 Could Meredith think so little of us?
 She must have been ill when she picked it out.

 “I like it,” said Jerome, biting into a savoury canapĂ©.
 “Reminds me of Bhutan.”
 Bhutan.
 Home of the Dragon King, the Gross National Happiness Index and one of the rarest blooms on earth.